#file-encryption #encryption-decryption #directory-structure #encryption #filename #decryption #aes-256

 Arguments:

-[TARGET_DIR] Enter the Target Dir here (This is the place where your Encrypted or Decrypted files will go).
-But if you do not provide this, the target files will be placed in the Source Dir.
-To delete the source files make sure you pass option -d
+[TARGET_DIR] Specify the Target Directory here.
+But if you do not provide this, the target files will be placed in the Source Directory

 Options:

--p, --password-file <PASSWORD_FILE> Enter the password file with an extension ".omk".
-The first line in the file must have the password, and If you choose mode=gcm then ensure to pass the "Salt" in the 2nd line [default: ]
+-f, --password-file <PASSWORD_FILE> Specify the password file with an extension ".omk".
+The first line in the file must have the password, and the second line must have the salt

--o, --operation <OPERATION> Enter the Operation you want to perform on the Source Dir [possible values: encrypt, decrypt]
+-o, --operation <OPERATION> Specify the Operation you want to perform on the Source Directory [possible values: encrypt, decrypt]

 -t, --threads <THREADS> Threads to speed up the execution [default: 8]